Program Management and Product Management

 Program Management: The How and the When

-Another way to understand the difference between these two leaders is that one is responsible for the How and the When, while the other is responsible for the What and the Why.
+To grasp the distinction between these two leaders, consider that a program manager is responsible for the How and the When, whereas a product manager focuses on the What and the Why.

 Product Management: The What and the Why

-Product managers are about meeting the strategic needs of the company by informing internal stakeholders (the development team, the marketing function) of what external stakeholders (like customers and partners) need and want.
-Their world is about customer visits, market research data, product definitions, feature lists, product roadmaps, customer support, and obsolescence plans.
-They are responsible for the strategic planning and profitability of new products.
+When delving deeper into product manager vs. program manager, we find that product managers are pivotal in shaping the product strategy, aligning the company’s vision by conveying to internal stakeholders (like the project manager and marketing teams) the desires and requirements of external stakeholders (such as customers and partners).
+Their domain is enriched with customer interactions, market research data, product definitions, feature lists, product development roadmaps, customer support, and crafting obsolescence plans.
+They are the linchpins in strategic planning and the profitability of fresh product launches.

 The Skills of Program Managers vs. Product Managers

-The career path of a product manager often runs through Marketing, but can start from an engineering role; program managers often have a more process oriented background, growing responsibility by managing bigger and more complex programs.
-The differing skill sets of program and product managers illustrates the contrast between these two types of leaders.
+The career path of a product manager often runs through Marketing but can start from an engineering role; program managers often have a more process-oriented background, growing responsibility by managing bigger and more complex programs.
+The differing skill sets of program and product managers, including their ability to collaborate with cross-functional teams such as the engineering team, illustrate the contrast between these two types of leaders.

 Program Management Skills